MAC Freedom Conference

 The MAC Freedom, in full Middle Atlantic Conference Freedom, is an intercollegiate athletic conference affiliated with the NCAA's Division III.
 It is one of the three conferences that operate under the umbrella of the Middle Atlantic Conferences; the others are the MAC Commonwealth and the Middle Atlantic Conference, a grouping used for some sports that consists of MAC Commonwealth and MAC Freedom schools.
 Member institutions are located in New Jersey and Pennsylvania.

 Member schools

+The most recent changes in membership coincided with the 2023 departure of Lycoming College and Wilkes University.
+The MAC, which only had 16 members remaining, balanced the two leagues by moving Lebanon Valley from the MAC Commonwealth to the MAC Freedom.

 Current members

-The MAC Freedom currently has nine full members, all are private schools.
-The most recent changes in membership coincided with the 2020 arrival of York College of Pennsylvania as a MAC Commonwealth member.
-The MAC, which expanded to 18 members with York's arrival, realigned into two leagues of 9 members each.
-Accordingly, Eastern moved to the MAC Commonwealth, while Arcadia and Lycoming moved from the MAC Commonwealth to the MAC Freedom.
+The MAC Freedom currently has eight full members, all are private schools: